twitte01/232R_GroupProject/README.md

-# 232R_GroupProject
-UCSD Spring 2024 232R Big Data Analytics Using Spark Group Project

-**Project**: Examine US Happiness Trends with census data.
+# Examine US Happiness Trends with census data.
-Team Members: Taylor Witte, Donald Yu, Praveen Manimaran, Vitush Agarwal, Parker Aman
+UCSD Spring 2024 232R Big Data Analytics Using Spark Group Project **Team Members:** Taylor Witte, Donald Yu, Praveen Manimaran, Vitush Agarwal, Parker Aman

 # Introduction
 Why was it chosen?
 Why is it cool?
 Discuss the general/broader impact of having a good predictive mode. i.e. why is this important?